trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

-29/09/2021 : integration of slugs for tricks 30/09/2021 : restructuring of the storage of images and their use on the site 01/10/2021 : updated fixtures (code and content) with real content 01/10/2021 : added text for datafixture tricks
+29/09/2021 : integration of slugs for tricks 30/09/2021 : restructuring of the storage of images and their use on the site 01/10/2021 : updated fixtures (code and content) with real content 01/10/2021 : added text for datafixture tricks 02/10/2021 : improvement of the site design
 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé